Frequently Asked Questions

 At what age can I join the Sea Cadets?

-Junior Sea Cadets: These are usually 10–11 years old.
-We also take 9-year-olds who are siblings of existing cadets or children of volunteers.
+Junior Sea Cadets: Typically for ages 10 to 11.
+However, we may accept 9-year-olds who are siblings of existing cadets or children of current volunteers.

 How do I join?